fordsturtleneck/fordsturtleneck/README.md

   <p align="center"> / do not project your ships + headcanons onto me. /
   <p align="center"> / all users must be 18 or older. /
   <p align="center"> / i may cosplay, but that doesn't mean i'm open to 𝗥𝗣 ! /
-   <p align="center"> / if you see me in-game walking around, do not chase me around, whisper me instead ! i'll be more willing to talk. /
+   <p align="center"> / if you see me in-game walking around, do not chase me down, whisper me instead ! i'll be more willing to talk. /
   <p align="center"> / do not talk to me if you're a bandwagoner, or just a casual fan of gravity falls. /
   <p align="center">  ( i want to talk to people who are just as interested in it as me ! so save us both the trouble. )
   <p align="center"> / i do not interact first because of social anxiety. if you want to talk to me, i'd prefer if you whispered me. /